 What Is The Best Medical Hospital in Canada?

 The best hospital in Canada is generally considered to be Toronto General Hospital.
-As one of the largest and busiest Canadian hospitals, it has consistently proven itself to be one of the most effective and innovative hospitals in Canada.
+As one of the largest and busiest Canadian hospitals, it has consistently proven itself to be one of the most influential and innovative hospitals in Canada.